petzi53/weblog-notes/content/tutorial/2019-06-19-how-to-produce-coins.md

 draft: no
 ---

+In an <a href="/2019/06/19/bibliographic-metadata-for-your-web-page">accompanying post</a> I explain why to provide bibliographic metadata for your web entries could be beneficial.

 ## Requirements

 In this tutorial, I will show how to produce and embed bibliographic metadata into your web page.
 To follow this guide, I assume that